jkrauska/fieldpick/README.md

 - 180 minute slots
 - No TI
 - Often PA will handle this schedule, but fields are set by time and size
+- Spring 2023
+-- 7 team (odd #, which is trickier to accommodate)
+-- Had to allow back to back (one team per weekend sat/sun) to get 10 games per team

 ### Challenger
 - Dedicated Tepper 2pm Sundays